Strong light-matter interaction effects on molecular ensembles

+The consistent increase of $\Delta S[\rho_M]$ and $\chi_M$ with the intermolecular distance is more intriguing, since in the thermodynamic limit polariton scattering induced by energetic fluctuations is expected to be independent of $a$ when $q$ is nearly conserved \cite{litinskaya_loss_2006} .
+Moreover, while elastic scattering induced by structural fluctuations is expected to be stronger as $a$ approaches $1/q$, we show numerically in the SI Sec.
+1 that unless $\sigma$ vanishes, energetic disorder provides the dominant contribution to polariton and reservoir localization.

-The consistent increase of $\Delta S[\rho_M]$ with the intermolecular distance is more intriguing.
-It can be understood by noting that if the cavity modes are integrated out in a path integral representation of the partition function of the system, \cite{kleinert2009path, altland2010condensed}, the effective action for the molecular system acquires retarded two-body intermolecular interactions mediated by the cavity with coupling constant proportional to the the magnitudes of the single-molecule transition dipole moments \cite{chernyak1994, craig1998molecular, li2020a}.
+The origin of the enhancement of photonic wire effects on the molecular ensemble with $a$ for fixed $\Omega_R$ may be understood by noting that if the cavity modes are integrated out in a path integral representation of the partition function of the system \cite{kleinert2009path, altland2010condensed}, the effective action for the molecular system acquires retarded two-body intermolecular interactions mediated by the cavity with coupling constant proportional to the the product of the magnitudes of the single-molecule transition dipole moments \cite{chernyak1994, craig1998molecular, li2020a}.
 For systems with fixed $N_M$ and $\Omega_R$, the mean transition dipole moment is proportional to $1/\sqrt{\rho} \propto \sqrt{a}$, (since $\Omega_R \propto \sqrt{\rho \mu^2}$ and $\rho \propto 1/a$).
-Therefore, when $\Omega_R$ and $N_M$ are fixed, the cavity effects on single molecules become stronger with decreasing density.
+Therefore, when $\Omega_R$ and $N_M$ are fixed, the cavity influence on each molecule becomes stronger with decreasing value of density.
+Evidence for this feature can be obtained from the dark-state contribution to $\Pi_M$ in Fig. \ref{fig:analysis_dens_dis} (right).
+This shows the reservoir modes become significantly more delocalized when $a$ is increased from 10 to 50 nm.
+Note that, while the polaritonic contribution to $\Pi_M$ in Fig. 5 also increases with $a$, the gain in escape probability is dominated by the reservoir modes since their contribution to $\Pi_M$ is nearly one order of magnitude larger than the polaritonic.